stevengonsalvez/promptregistry-mcp/README.md

     *   *Args:* `id`.
 *   **`filter_prompts_by_tags`**: Lists prompts that match *all* specified tags.
 Returns a summary (id, description, tags).
     *   *Args:* `tags` (array of strings).
+*   **`load_default_prompts`**: Copies all prompts from the `default_prompts_data/` directory (if present) into the active prompt directory, skipping any that already exist.
+Useful for populating or restoring default prompts.
+    *   *Args:* None.

 ## ⚠️ Troubleshooting & Gotchas

 *   **Stdio Server Logging:** Remember, `console.log()` in your `server.ts` will break MCP communication over stdio because it writes to `stdout`.
 All server-side diagnostic/status logs should use `console.error()`, which writes to `stderr`.
 For logs you want the client to potentially see, use MCP's logging capability via `context.sendNotification` in tool handlers (if the client supports it).
+*   **Server Startup Messages on Stderr:** Some initial server startup messages, such as directory creation or automatic default prompt loading, will appear on `stderr` (e.g., `Attempting to create prompt directory: /Users/stevengonsalvez/.promptregistry` or `Auto-loaded 2 default prompt(s) into ~/.promptregistry: code-review-assistant, prompt-writing-assistant`).
+This is because `stdout` is reserved for MCP JSON-RPC messages, and these startup actions occur before a client context is available for `sendNotification`.
 *   **Permissions:** Ensure the server process has write permissions for the prompt directory.
 *   **JSON Validity:** Ensure your prompt JSON files are valid.
 *   **Absolute Paths for Clients:** When configuring clients with local server paths, always use absolute paths.